Corruption’s Impact on Liquidity, Investment Flows, and Cost of Capital

 Villanova University - Villanova School of Business

 Corruption decreases liquidity available to institutional traders and discourages foreign portfolio investment inflows into a country.
 Corruption also increases corporations’ cost of equity capital.
 The effects of corruption on foreign investment and the cost of equity capital are nonlinear and reverse J-shaped, with intermediate levels of corruption yielding the most negative effects.
-Investors prefer highly transparent nations where a “level playing field” exists between foreign and local investors due to lack of information asymmetries related to corruption.
-Foreign investors also invest in very corrupt countries because a “perverse level playing field” puts foreigners and locals on an even footing in terms of resolving asymmetric information problems.
+Highly transparent nations, where a “level playing field” exists between foreign and local investors due to lack of information asymmetries related to corruption, attract the most investment flows.
+However, at the margin, very corrupt countries attract more flows than moderately corrupt countries because a “perverse level playing field” in the former countries may put foreigners and locals on an even footing in terms of resolving asymmetric information problems.

 Keywords: Liquidity, Execution Risk, Equity Held by Foreigners, Corruption, Informational Asymmetry, Government Involvement, Institutional Trading Costs, Global Trading